NiallBunting/niallbunting.github.io/_posts/2023-07-01-one-ingredient-challenge.markdown

   </div>
 </div>

-**Thoughts:** There we have it, the first multi ingredient food (whats that saying about stout being a meal), brining this challenge to a conclusion.
+**Thoughts:** There we have it, the first multi ingredient food (whats that saying about stout being a meal), bringing this challenge to a conclusion.
 Lack of pictures as I didn't bring my phone on the water.
 I did eat after the stout but finished recording after that time.

 ## Conclusion

-...
+Assuming you live to 80 years old, one month of your life is is ~0.1%.
+I think this challenge was well worth trying for that 0.1%.

+I'm surprised how much stuff you can make yourself, with single ingredients, leading to food containing much less sugar than store bought alternatives.
+The meals made over the challenge tended to be more healthy, due to a higher use of fresh vegetables.
+This has an impact on my weight, with me losing a few kilograms over the month.

+The food hasn't been lacking any taste throughout the challenge, with me rarely missing food products.
+Especially after buying spices that contain more flavour, without all the additional stabilisers/anti-oxidants/flavorings/etc. Dried beans also are easy, as you can choose how firm you want them, but require more preparation.

+This challenge had me making more homemade foods than I would have otherwise, things such as jam, pizza and bread.
+They take more effort to make than the shop bought alternative, but give you a sense of satisfaction when eating them.
+I also now want to grow more of my own herbs and food.
+Along with buying the locally hand produced flour.

+Overall, this challenge has made me reconsider my food habits in a good way.
+Going forwards, I'm going to use single ingredient foods where possible, whilst adding some things such as soy sauce back into the mix.
+Here's to the remaining 62.4%.

 [maltodextrin]: https://en.wikipedia.org/wiki/Maltodextrin
 [phytohaemagglutinin]: https://en.wikipedia.org/wiki/Phytohaemagglutinin